 Light and silky over skin, most cleansing oils are great with waterproof makeup and are frequently filled with moisturizing ingredients that won’t dry you out.

-What Is a Cleansing Balm?
+What is a Cleansing Balm?

 An oil cleansing balm, however, is quite similar in purpose but comes in a semi-solid or moldable form.
 The moment you place it on your skin, however, it melts to a silky oil that’s just as effective at breaking down makeup and dirt.